ceph/ceph/doc/rados/configuration/network-config-ref.rst

 You may also enable Ceph daemons to bind to IPv6 addresses instead of IPv4 addresses.

 .. confval:: ms_bind_port_min

-   The minimum port number to which an OSD or MDS daemon will bind.

-   :type: 32-bit Integer
-   :default: ``6800``
-   :required: No

 .. confval:: ms_bind_port_max

-   The maximum port number to which an OSD or MDS daemon will bind.

-   :type: 32-bit Integer
-   :default: ``7300``
-   :required: No

 .. confval:: ms_bind_ipv4

-   Enables Ceph daemons to bind to IPv4 addresses.

-   :type: Boolean
-   :default: ``true``
-   :Required: No

 .. confval:: ms_bind_ipv6

-   Enables Ceph daemons to bind to IPv6 addresses.

-   :type: Boolean
-   :default: ``false``
-   :required: No

 .. confval:: public_bind_addr

-   In some dynamic deployments the Ceph MON daemon might bind to an IP address locally that is different from the ``public_addr`` advertised to other peers in the network.
-The environment must ensure that routing rules are set correctly.
-If ``public_bind_addr`` is set the Ceph Monitor daemon will bind to it locally and use ``public_addr`` in the monmaps to advertise its address to peers.
-This behavior is limited to the Monitor daemon.

-   :type: IP Address
-   :required: No
-   :default: N/A

 TCP
 ---

 Ceph disables TCP buffering by default.

 .. confval:: ms_tcp_nodelay

-   Ceph enables ``ms_tcp_nodelay`` so that each request is sent immediately (no buffering).
-Disabling `Nagle's algorithm`_ increases network traffic, which can introduce latency.
-If you experience large numbers of small packets, you may try disabling ``ms_tcp_nodelay``.

-   :type: Boolean
-   :required: No
-   :default: ``true``

 .. confval:: ms_tcp_rcvbuf

-   The size of the socket buffer on the receiving end of a network connection.
-Disable by default.

-   :type: 32-bit Integer
-   :required: No
-   :default: ``0``

 .. _Scalability and High Availability: ../../../architecture#scalability-and-high-availability
 .. _Hardware Recommendations - Networks: ../../../start/hardware-recommendations#networks